CBD is under investigation as a possible topical pain reliever.

 Then there are transdermal products (patches and gels) designed to permeate the epidermis to provide systematic relief.
 Generally, these products absorb into the bloodstream instead of merely staying on the skin.
 Equally, these work in much the same way as a nicotine patch, with sustained release of medicinal ingredients.

-Which Conditions Could Benefit From Cannabis Applied Topically?
+Which Conditions Could Benefit From Topical Relief?

 A study published in Molecules (2018), called “Cannabinoid Delivery Systems for Pain and Inflammation Treatment” specified how CBD was of particular interest for inflammatory conditions.
 Correspondingly, the indicated conditions included deep tissue joint and muscle inflammation from arthritis and osteoarthritis, as well as the pain and swelling that comes with inflammation in rheumatic diseases.
 Consequently, increased patenting of CBD formulations for these uses is a possibility.
 Already there are several explorations of cannabinoids for the treatment of pain in transdermal applications.